karledenstal/a-letter-of-recommendation/README.md

 	**Player is thane of Haafingar or completed The Wolf Queen Awakened**

-	> "You're looking to join the College, then.
-Here, this letter should suffice."
+	> "Here you go."

 	**Player is not thane of Haafingar and has not completed The Wolf Queen Awakened**

-	> "You wish to join the College?
-I'm afraid I don't know you well enough to make a recommendation."
+	> "There are more important things to worry about.
+If you can clear up some of the problems around here, I might be willing to write you a letter."

 	- Can't you make an exception? (persuade)

 		**Failed**

-		> "Nice try, but I'm not going to risk my reputation on a stranger."
+		> "Nah, I don't think so."

 		**Successful**

-		> "Well, you seem to be a promising student.
-I'll make an exception this time.
+		> "Very well.
 Here you go."

 	- Would this gold change your mind? (bribe)

 		**Failed**

-		> "I'm not interested in your money."
+		> "Nah, I don't think so."

 		**Successful**

-		> "Keep quiet about this, but I think you'd be a fine addition to the College.
+		> "Very well.
 Here you go."

 ## Calcelmo